milesroxas/Flint/docs/adrs/adr-013-user-stories-alignment-and-configurable-ordering.md

   - Runner emits these as violations based on element class order; violations include `metadata.elementId`.
   - UI renders suggested names, ordered combo list with limit, and a "Highlight element" button.
   - Empty class wording aligned with user story.
+  - Page lint path hardened: only Designer elements with `getStyles()` are scanned; IDs normalized for highlight.

 - Preserve core configurability:
   - New rules are registered only in `lumos` preset; switching to `client-first` remains unaffected.